-ClickHouse has at least a dozen installations in other Yandex services: in search verticals, Market, Direct, business analytics, mobile development, AdFox, personal services, and others.
+Nowadays, there are multiple dozen ClickHouse installations in other Yandex services and departments: search verticals, e-commerce, advertisement, business analytics, mobile development, personal services, and others.

 Aggregated and Non-aggregated Data¶

-There is a popular opinion that in order to effectively calculate statistics, you must aggregate data, since this reduces the volume of data.
+There is a widespread opinion that to calculate statistics effectively, you must aggregate data since this reduces the volume of data.

-- You must have a pre-defined list of reports the user will need.
+- You must have a pre-defined list of required reports.

 - The user can’t make custom reports.

-- When aggregating a large quantity of keys, the volume of data is not reduced, and aggregation is useless.
+- When aggregating over a large number of distinct keys, the data volume is barely reduced, so aggregation is useless.

 - For a large number of reports, there are too many aggregation variations (combinatorial explosion).